“Tully, if the world is run by sentient AI what happens to humans?” Outside, terraforming had stalled. Earth was dead and a purge was in progress.

 “For what though?”

 “Research.
 You can do drug development or chemical trials in virtual zones to get level clearance for reality testing.”

 “But that’s just it.
-Everything is virtual.
+Everything is virtual, living in a dream.
 Doesn’t anybody see the outside world anymore?”

 “What does that mean?”
 Tully was struggling to keep irritation out of his voice.